paarthlakhani/Question_Answering_System/README.txt

+Question Answering System:
+In this project, we designed and developed a Question Answering System.
+We took a rule based approach to designing this system.
+Every sentence is given a score and the sentence with highest score is selected as the potential match for the answer We handled WHO, WHEN, WHERE, WHY, HOW and WHAT type of questions

+Contributors:
+Paarth Lakhani
+Sushmitha Nataraj

 External libraries:
 spacy.io: https://spacy.io/
 NLTK: https://www.nltk.org/

+Time Taken to run:
-Our program takes around 4 seconds to run input_file with one story

-Our program takes around 3 minutes to run input_file with 74 stories
+Our program takes around 4 seconds to run input_file with one story Our program takes around 3 minutes to run input_file with 74 stories

 Contributions of team members: (Final checkpoint)